yuvalmGS/gigaspaces-wiki-jekyll/xap97/notify-container.markdown

 The notify container can be configured with transaction support, so the event action can be performed under a transaction.
 Exceptions thrown by the event listener cause the operations performed within the listener to be rolled back automatically.

+{% note %}
-{% exclamation %} When using transactions, only the event listener operations are rolled back.
+When using transactions, only the event listener operations are rolled back.
 The notifications are not sent again in case of a transaction rollback.
 In case this behavior is required, please consider using the [Polling Event Container](./polling-container.html).
+{%endnote%}

 Transaction support can be configured as follows: